sandpit/sandpit/README.md

 var Sandpit = require('sandpit') // for es5
 ```

-Alternatively, download it for [development](https://sandpitjs.com/dist/sandpit.js) or [minfied for production](https://sandpitjs.com/dist/sandpit.min.js) and include it in a script tag.

-Either way, celebrate.
+Celebrate.
 You are a success.